 You might be wondering what the main benefits of going to university are.
-With yearly fees of more than £9,000, university education is not cheap.
+With yearly fees of more than £9,000, a university education is not cheap.

 But the benefits of getting a university education far outweigh the costs.
-New students can apply for tuition fee and maintenance loans, helping to cover both study and living costs.
+New students can apply for tuition fees and maintenance loans, helping to cover both study and living costs.
 Some courses may have additional funding from government schemes.

 University education is considered a “good debt”.
 It’s an investment in your personal development and your career.
 Plus, it is one of the easiest debts to pay back.
 Most students going to university today will be on ‘Plan 2’.